majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 This will print "Hello World Peter.
 Have a good day.".

 What this does is keep adding to a buffer and when you call the ToString method it finally creates a string.
-This is much faster then concatenating the string together like the following.
+This is much faster than concatenating the string together like the following.

 ```vb
 System.Console.WriteLine("Hello World " & "Peter.  " & "Have a good day.")